 The medication has been on the market since 1983 to help manage brain activity and treat conditions like epilepsy, seizures, migraines and bipolar disorder.
 Recently, however, the Food and Drug Administration (FDA) has warned against its use among pregnant women.

 Women who took Depakote while pregnant and whose children were born with a birth defect may be entitled to compensation through a Depakote lawsuit.
-Contact the experienced team of class action lawyers at Lynch Law Firm today for a free, no obligation consultation to learn more about your legal options.
+Contact the experienced team of class action lawyers at Lynch Law Firm, PC today for a free, no obligation consultation to learn more about your legal options.
 We do not get paid unless you win.